AdaCore/gnatstudio/docs/users_guide/debugging.rst

-To start a debug session, go to the :menuselection:`Debug --> Initialize` menu and choose either the name of your executable, if you specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` item.
+To start a debug session, go to the :menuselection:`Debug --> Initialize` menu and choose either the name of your executable, if you specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` menu.
 You can then load any file to debug, by using the :menuselection:`Debug --> Debug --> Load File...` menu.

-You first need to build your executable with debug information (`-g` switch), either explicitly as part of your project properties or via the `Debug` build mode (see :ref:`The_Build_Mode` for more details).
+You first need to build your executable with debug information (:command:`-g` switch), either explicitly as part of your project properties or via the :guilabel:`Debug` build mode (see :ref:`The_Build_Mode` for more details).

 Create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this creates a new debugger each time.
 All